Chapter 13:

 "We trade goods and karma with copper, bronze, silver, gold, and meteorite-blue moon-coins.
 Naturally, meteorite-blue is the most expensive currency value."
 Jan finished off his explanation.

-Kairo looked up to the stadiums and saw people handing over copper moon-coins for food or merchandise that aisle hawkers had on display in their shop carts at the ends of each aisle.
-There were long lines before some of the food carts.
+Kairo looked up at the stadiums and saw people handing over copper moon-coins for food or merchandise, which aisle hawkers had in shop carts at the aisle ends.
+There were long lines before some of the carts.
 "I see business is booming then."

 "Yes it is!
 You're proving to be valuable entertainment.
-Not even one moon-turn and you're already contributing to the economy!
+Not even one moon-turn on this planet and you're already contributing to the economy!
 My brother would be pleased."
 Genie grinned.

 "Me too.
 Fu fu fu."
-A girl cockily called as she emerged from the vomitorium to show herself before the group.
+A girl cockily called out as she emerged from the player tunnel to show herself before the group.

 "Countess Turnstine, Leela.
 Did our Valide Sultan send you?"
 Jan formally greeted the young girl, ignoring her expression of incivility from her dull-colored blue eyes.
 The girl may look innocent and pretty with her soft cheeks and delicate features.
 But she was something else.